 Specifically prohibited are: T-111 or other manufactured sheet siding, metal siding, vinyls and plastics, reflective materials, reflective exterior artwork and sculpture, and other materials whose appearance in the judgment of the Architectural Committee does not convey strength, quality, permanence or durability.
+New building materials that reflect quality, current design trends and changes in consumer preferences will be evaluated by the Architectural Committee on a case by case basis.
 Glass generally may not be mirrored.

-Avant garde or highly trendy contemporary styles and high technology materials or materials commonly associated with commercial or industrial buildings are also strongly discouraged, and may be rejected by the Architectural Committee in its sole discretion.
+Extremely stylized architectural designs are also strongly discouraged, and may be rejected by the Architectural Committee in its sole discretion.